 Despite prostate cancer being the #1, most prevalent, cancer in men, it is also one of the most underfunded.

 Prostate cancer impacts thousands of men and their families each year in BC.
-More than 3000 men will have been diagnosed in BC in 2019 alone.
+More than 3000 men will have been diagnosed in BC in each year.

 Prostate Cancer Foundation BC represents many of B.C.’s prostate cancer patients, their families, and their communities, led and supported by many volunteers.
 It is our goal to minimize the impact that prostate cancer has on these men, to provide hope for better outcomes, and to narrow the gender gap seen in cancer support in BC.